 Jesus.
-God in human form, who raised people from the dead and spoke peace over the wild seas and walked on water.
+God in human form, who raised people from the dead.
+Who spoke peace over the wild seas and walked on water.
 Surely, He could have zapped restoration into the frailty of his human form.
 Surely, He could have supernaturally pushed through, in the face of such great need.
 Surely.

-“Remember the Sabbath day, to keep it holy.”
+Remember the Sabbath day to keep it holy

-Words, chiseled by Love, in stone.
+Words, in stone.
+Chiseled by Love.